2.

 = enzyme-reactant complex, E-P

-= enzyme-product complex, E
+= enzyme-products complex, E

 = free enzyme, P